 Okay… get ready to understand exactly how pure sine wave inverters consume less power.

 Square Wave inverters have higher THD (Total Harmonic Distortion).
 This very simply means higher distortions.
-Distortions are the unwanted part that we receive along with the pure signal, which does not contribute in useful work in fact they get wasted as heat energy.
+Distortions are the unwanted part that we receive along with the pure signal, which does not contribute to useful work in fact they get wasted as heat energy.

 So we are actually paying for power that we don’t even end up using.